Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ### Toolchain Agnostic Project

 With generic [**Translation Control**](YML-Input-Format.md#translation-control) settings it is possible to create projects that work across the range of supported compilers (AC6, GCC, IAR, CLANG).
-The compiler selection and potential compiler specific settings are stored in the file `cdefault.yml`.
-By replacing the `cdefault.yml` file it is possible to re-target application projects.  [**Translation Control**](YML-Input-Format.md#translation-control) settings are mapped to specify compiler by the build tools.
+The `cdefault.yml` file contains compiler specific settings and selects the default [`compiler:`](YML-Input-Format.md#compiler).
+By replacing the `cdefault.yml` file it is therefore possible to change the compiler or toolchain for the application project.
+The [**Translation Control**](YML-Input-Format.md#translation-control) settings are mapped to specify compiler by the build tools.

-**Default settings for multiple compiler toolchains**
+**Default settings in `cdefault.yml` for multiple compiler toolchains**

 ```yml
 default: